sahilpate-221s/StudyNotion_project/README.md

-# StudyNotion – Scalable Ed-Tech Platform (MERN)
+# StudyNotion – Scalable Ed-Tech Platform (MERN + Redis)

 🔗 **Live Demo:** https://studynotionapp21.netlify.app
 🔗 **GitHub Repository:** https://github.com/sahilpate-221s/StudyNotion_project

-StudyNotion is a full-stack ed-tech platform that enables students to enroll in courses and instructors to create and manage content.
+StudyNotion is a full-stack ed-tech platform where students can enroll in courses and instructors can create and manage learning content.
-The project is built with a strong focus on **backend architecture, performance optimization, and real-world system behavior** rather than just UI features.
+The project focuses on **backend scalability, performance optimization, and real-world system design**, not just UI.

 ---